hafiz-kamilin/auto-scheduling/README.md

 ## Test run

 1. Assuming Python 3 programming environment already configured by the user; execute
-   - `pip install pulp` on Windows with administrative right.
+   - `pip install pulp` on Windows with administrative right or
    - `sudo pip install pulp` on Linux.
 2. Execute `smartfarm_problem.py`, the result will change based on randomized weather forecast.